niiknow/jenkins-backup/README.md

 ```

 ## Reference
-* https://wiki.jenkins-ci.org/display/JENKINS/S3+Plugin - seem to be broken for me in the latest jenkins so we fallback to aws cli
+* https://wiki.jenkins-ci.org/display/JENKINS/S3+Plugin - seem to be broken for me in the latest Jenkins so we fallback to aws cli

 ## License
 The MIT License (MIT)